icastillejogomez/react-native-airbnb/README.md

 <details>
   <summary>Explanation</summary>
   <br />
   Expo is a React Native framework that allows you to build native iOS and Android apps using JavaScript and React.
 It is a great tool for building cross-platform apps and it is easy to use.
 It also has a lot of community support and a lot of plugins that can be used to extend the functionality of the framework.
 Eventhough in the past was a risky choice, nowadays is worth it.
-With Expo when can spend our time on the business logic and what users want and not on the platform specifics.
+With Expo we can spend time on the business logic and what users want and not on the platform specifics.
 </details>